ASTR 1230 (O'Connell) Lecture Notes

 windless, low humidity, and stable.
 Even high altitude, thin "cirrus"

-clouds (see picture below) that television weather forecasters would
+clouds (see picture below) that TV weather forecasters would

 ignore can seriously hamper many kinds of astronomical observations.